physcodestyle/official-website/src/content/news/2018-10-20-open-day-dataart.en.md

 type: 'news'
 aim: 'all'
-title: 'DataArt invites you to an open Day' 'description: 'DataArt invites you to an open day...'
+title: 'DataArt invites you to an open Day'
-'images:
+description: 'DataArt invites you to an open day...'
+images:
   - src: '/images/open-day-dataart.jpg'
     alt: 'DataArt invites to open Day'
     type: 'image'